danielhros/lora-application-server/README.md

 # How to populate database

 For correct application server functioning, database has to be populated.
-We will be using command line to accomplish it.
+We will be using command line to accomplish that.

 ### Pre requirements